michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 ### Checklist:

 Use [This Checklist](https://michaeltreat.github.io/Windows-Subsystem-For-Linux-Setup-Guide/) to help keep track of your progress!
-It makes use of Local Storgae to maintain your progress even if you close the Window.
+It makes use of Local Storage to maintain your progress even if you close the Window.
 Note:  `CTRL + CLICK` to open in a new window!

 There is also a challenge at the bottom designed to help you learn more about the work-flow as well.